simojenki/docker-tt-rss/README.md

 *** IMPORTANT NOTICE ***
+THIS IMAGE IS A FORK OF THE DEPRECATED linuxserver.io IMAGE

 THIS IMAGE HAS BEEN DEPRECATED
 We are no longer able to ingest tarballs from upstream repo